Skip to content

 Section titled “ASE (Atomic Simulation Environment) Integration”

-FBTK’s analysis features behave like an extension library for ASE.
+FBTK’s analysis functions act like an extension library for ASE.

 import fbtk